Economy of Syria: Industry and manufacturing

+Construction

 Because land prices are not controlled by the state, real estate is one of the few domestic avenues for investment with realistic and safe returns.
 Activity in the construction sector tends to mirror changes in the economy.
 Investment Law No. 10 of 1991, which opened the country to foreign investment in some areas, marked the beginning of a strong revival, with growth in real terms increasing over 2001 and 2002.